 Work Group Vice Chair: Kevin Barr

-October Update: The Group's Digital Identity for Payments Subgroup has completed the draft of its upcoming blog, “The Imperative of Digital Identity for Financial Institutions,” which examines how evolving digital identities can enable faster payments, particularly for commercial use cases and has been advanced to the FPC Operations Committee for review.
-The Group’s other subgroups, including Blockchain Use Cases, Stablecoin for Cross-Border Payment, Digital Asset Merchant Acceptance, and Payments Innovation, continue advancing their respective deliverables and initiatives.
+November Update: The Group's Digital Identity for Payments Subgroup has received Operations Committee approval for its upcoming blog, “The Imperative of Digital Identity for Financial Institutions,” and the draft is now with the FPC Board for review.
+The Group’s additional subgroups, including Blockchain Use Cases, Stablecoin for Cross-Border Payment, Digital Assets Glossary Terms, and Payments Innovation, continue to make steady progress on their deliverables and ongoing initiatives.

 Download the Charter